SweetySeelam2/Casual_Inference_streamlit/README.md

 - **T-statistic**: 4.441
 - **P-value**: 0.00001

+### Results Interpretation

+- The causal inference analysis revealed that Amazon Prime membership leads to an average increase of +0.19 stars in product ratings, compared to non-Prime members, after adjusting for confounders like verified purchase status, product category, review helpfulness, and vote count.

+- Statistically significant (p < 0.05):
+This estimate is statistically significant, with a t-statistic of 4.441 and a p-value of 0.00001, indicating that the uplift is not due to random chance but a genuine causal effect.

+- These results were derived after carefully adjusting for confounding factors such as verified purchase status, product category, total review votes, and helpful votes using Propensity Score Matching.

+- Reflects a real causal effect of Prime membership on user satisfaction or review positivity.

+---

 ### 💼 Business Impact:
 - ⭐ Boost in average product ratings
 - 💸 18–20% increase in conversion rates